christandoi/ast596fds-final/README.md

 ### Chris Tandoi

--Modeling + MCMC
+- Modeling + MCMC
--Writeup some interesting history to tantalize the audience
+- Writeup some interesting history to tantalize the audience